Kalisa11/microloan-management_Honore-Kalisa/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Inter](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Inter](https://vercel.com/font), a font family from Google.

+## Design Decisions

+I've used [Shadcn](https://ui.shadcn.com/) for most of my UI components which is built on top of Radix UI.

+## App features

+- Login
+- Registration
+- Loan Application
+- View Loans

 ## Learn More